insected/bobbae_gcp-wiki/Kubernetes-Architecture.md

 A [ConfigMap]( https://kubernetes.io/docs/concepts/configuration/configmap/   ) is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

-A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.

 Kubernetes [Secrets](   https://kubernetes.io/docs/concepts/configuration/secret/  ) let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
-Storing confidential information in a Secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.
-See Secrets design document for more information.

-A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
-Such information might otherwise be put in a Pod specification or in an image.
-Users can create Secrets and the system also creates some Secrets.

 [https://www.youtube.com/watch?v=FAnQTgr04mU](https://www.youtube.com/watch?v=FAnQTgr04mU)